 In that case, a self-guided tour which includes the use of bus boats is the self-guided tour for you.
 You can choose whether you want to take a bus tour of the Grand Canal, or do a hop on hop off bus boat tour, which includes walking tours.
 The great thing about bus boat tours is that the ticket is valid for 24 hours (or more) round the clock, so you can enjoy such self-guided walking tours whenever suits you best.

 Timing – one of the most important things in life

 Of course, you have to decide when you want to actually go to Venice.
 Rainy season?
 Carnival?
-Summer time?
+Summertime?
 Venice changes constantly throughout the year.
-It’s awe inspiring to wear wellies through Saint Marks Square when it’s covered in water.
-Then there’s carnival, a completely unique experience – especially in Venice.
-Or you could decide to visit Venice in summer time.
-In that case some beach days would be definitely called for!
+It’s awe-inspiring to wear wellies through Saint Marks Square when it’s covered in water.
+Then there’s the carnival, a completely unique experience – especially in Venice.
+Or you could decide to visit Venice in the summer time.
+In that case, some beach days would be definitely called for!

-Self guided walking tours also allow you to tour Venice at your own pace.
-You will never be travelling too slow, nor too fast.
-And as you are your own boss on a self guided tour, you can linger over any particular sites of interest, or take a break for a snack or an aperitivo whenever you get a bit peckish or thirsty!
+Self-guided walking tours also allow you to tour Venice at your own pace.
+You will never be traveling too slow, nor too fast.
+And as you are your own boss on a self-guided tour, you can linger over any particular sites of interest, or take a break for a snack or an aperitivo whenever you get a bit peckish or thirsty!
 This is great because you are not bound to follow anyone else’s schedule!

 Visit Venice with a Self Guided Tour App

-So there’s some criteria to help you pick the right Venice self guided tour for you.
+So there are some criteria to help you pick the right Venice self-guided tour for you.
 If you would like to explore our self guided tours in more detail go check out Venice City Tours.
-There is a plethora of guided tours, with in depth itineraries with lots of details.
-In any case, there is something for everyone, whether they are a first time visitor to Venice, or returning for the second, third, fourth time . . .
+There are a plethora of guided tours, with in-depth itineraries with lots of details.
+In any case, there is something for everyone, whether they are a first time visitor to Venice, or returning for the second, third, fourth time...